LeoRoma/CV/README.md

 - Workout: It is very important to be healthy.
 Even if sometimes I slip into drinking very easily!

-- Guitar: I always wanted to learn to play an instrument.
-This is quite challenging to do self-led.
+- Guitar: I always wanted to learn to play an instrument, even if I am not very good on that and is very difficult to learn by your own, I just keep trying to learn some new technique and songs, especially having fun.

 - Cooking: even if I want to change my career I still like cooking.
 I especially try to cook different recipes and different varieties of food.